-All new development must achieve a high quality of design and reinforce local character, having regard to the High Weald Housing Design Guide and/or the High Weald Colour Guide as appropriate and should reinforce the local character and distinctiveness of this part of the Kentish High Weald, which is derived from:
+All new development must achieve a high quality of design and reinforce local character.

+All new development should reinforce the local character and distinctiveness of this part of the Kentish High Weald, which is derived from:

-- higher density development in the conservation area of the Lamberhurst village and elsewhere at a lower density (please see Character Assessments 2018). - scale, layout and design which respects and complements its surrounding area and reflects the cultural heritage of the area - use of traditional building materials particularly brick, clay tiles, sandstone, weatherboarding - attention to detailed design, with discreet siting of service features such as ducts, meter boxes, and bin stores
+- low density development, set in landscaped grounds with soft boundary treatments, which help to integrate it into the High Weald landscape - scale, layout and design which respects and complements its surrounding area and reflects the cultural heritage of the area - use of traditional building materials particularly brick, clay tiles, sandstone, weatherboarding - attention to detailed design, with discreet siting of service features such as ducts, meter boxes, and bin stores - take into consideration the value and importance of PRoW network

-Planning applications which are accompanied by a Design and Access Statement, should show how the proposed design and access arrangements for the proposed development have responded to, and been informed by the site context.
-Other planning applications are encouraged to submit that same information.
+Planning applications should be accompanied by a Design and Access Statement, showing how the proposed design and access arrangements for the proposed development have responded to, and been informed by the site context.
 Accordingly, design should have regard to:

-- a. guidance in the High Weald AONB Management Plan and the conservation area appraisals for Lamberhurst and Lamberhurst Down, for development within or affecting the setting of the 2 conservation areas and relevant supplementary guidance prepared by TWBC; - b. the scale, form and character of existing buildings in the locality, particularly listed buildings and conservation areas; - c. established building lines and the pattern of rooflines, front gardens, and boundary treatments (see policy D2) - d. extensions to existing buildings should normally be subsidiary to the main building in scale and height, with matching design and materials, unless a compelling design case justifies an exception - e. use of good quality materials that complement the existing palette of materials within the High Weald (see High Weald AONB: Guidance on the selection and use of colour in development September 2017) - f. the need for sustainable development which will reduce energy usage, generate renewable energy, re-use rain and grey water, and reduce waste (see Policy D3) - g. the requirements of 'Secure by Design' to minimise the likelihood and fear of crime - h. provision of sufficient external amenity space, refuse and recycling storage, and car and bicycle parking to ensure a high quality and well managed streetscape, together with access for people with restricted mobility (see policy D9). - i. using opportunities to promote biodiversity by incorporating trees, hedges and plant cover, water features, bird and bat boxes.
+- a. guidance in the High Weald AONB Management Plan and the conservation area appraisals for Lamberhurst and Lamberhurst Down, and relevant supplementary guidance prepared by TWBC - b. the scale, form and character of existing buildings in the locality, particularly listed buildings and conservation areas; - c. established building lines and the pattern of rooflines, front gardens, and boundary treatments (see policy D2) - d. extensions to existing buildings should normally be subsidiary to the main building in scale and height, with matching design and materials, unless a compelling design case justifies an exception - e. use of good quality materials that complement the existing palette of materials within the High Weald (see High Weald AONB: Guidance on the selection and use of colour in development -September 2017) - f. the need for sustainable development which will reduce energy usage, generate renewable energy, re-use rain and grey water, and reduce waste (see Policy D3) - g. the requirements of 'Secure by Design' to minimise the likelihood and fear of crime; - h. provision of sufficient external amenity space, refuse and recycling storage, and car and bicycle parking to ensure a high quality and well managed streetscape, together with access for people with restricted mobility (see policy D9).

-- j. the need for driveways to have a fully permeable surface, in order to avoid adding to surface water run-off (see policy L5) - k. the need to make best use of the site to accommodate development - I. the need to reduce light spillage and maintain dark skies (see also policy D4)
+- i. using opportunities to promote biodiversity by incorporating trees, hedges and plant cover, water features, bird and bat boxes - j. the need for driveways to have a fully permeable surface, in order to avoid adding to surface water run-off (see policy L5) - k. the need to make best use of the site to accommodate development - I. the need to reduce light spillage and maintain dark skies (see also policy D4)